 How does this all work when you came to see us?

 It starts with an accurate assessment of the actual problems you are addressing with your drinking.
-Again, the usual suspects are anxiety, boredom, loneliness, depression, physical pain, disappointment, and controlling or abusive spouses.
-Yes, men are also victimized by abusive spouses – much more often than you’d suspect.
+Again, the usual suspects are anxiety, boredom, loneliness, depression, physical pain, disappointment, and controlling, exploitive and/or abusive spouses.
+Yes, men are also victimized by their spouses – much more often than society acknowledges.

 After assessment, and the identification of the mosaic of underlying conditions, alcohol treatment for men involves the use of proven tools and approaches to create a mosaic of solutions.
 Happily, research has identified what actually works.
 The following is a list of options from most to least effective and is updated from the “Handbook of Alcoholism Treatment Approaches” by Miller and Hester, 2003.